Paper Submission Guidelines

 - Refer the audience to the paper for detailed information

-- An LCD projector, a microphone and a laser pointer will be provided.
+- A computer, an LCD projector, a microphone and a laser pointer will be provided.

 - Presenters should arrive at their session at least 20 minutes earlier than the start time of the session, introduce themselves and hand in a brief biography to the session chair before the session starts.